Am I still responsible for paying debt or taxes if I receive a 1099-C?

 - The discharge was a result of bankruptcy

-- You received the cancelation under a certain student loan forgiveness program
+- You received the cancelation under a certain student loan debt forgiveness program

-- It’s a farm or business-related real estate debt
+- It’s related to farm indebtedness or business-related real estate debt

-In any case, it’s a good idea to hire a tax professional who can help you determine your tax liability.
+In any case, it’s a good idea to hire a CPA or tax professional who can help you determine your tax liability.

 Can a creditor try to collect on a 1099-C related debt?